klchambers/quiz-app/README.md

 - I would like to see visual feedback as I progress through the quiz.
 For example, my score should be displayed on screen and answers should turn green or red when I choose a correct or incorrect answer
 - I would like the content of the quiz to be engaging, with a varied mix of general knowledge questions
 - I would like the site to give me the option to try again when I complete the quiz

+<a id=#site-owners-goals></a>

+### Site Owner's Goals

+- I want to create a site that is simple, intuitive, and engaging for a range of audiences
+- I want the site's code to be maintainable, follow best practices, and be well-commented so that I can seamlessly implement new features in the future, while incorporating defensive design principles to enhance resilience against potential issues or user errors
+- I aim to prioritize user accessibility and responsiveness, ensuring that the site delivers a consistent and enjoyable experience across various devices, using JavaScript to create an interesting, intuitive experience for the user

 <a id=#wireframes></a>